bluescarni/mppp/doc/real.rst

-   The precision of a :cpp:class:`~mppp::real` can be set at construction, or it can be changed later via functions such as :cpp:func:`mppp::real::set_prec()`, :cpp:func:`mppp::real::prec_round()`, etc. By default, the precision of a :cpp:class:`~mppp::real` is automatically deduced upon construction following a set of heuristics aimed at ensuring that the constructed :cpp:class:`~mppp::real` represents exactly the value used for initialisation.
+   The precision of a :cpp:class:`~mppp::real` can be set at construction, or it can be changed later via functions such as :cpp:func:`mppp::real::set_prec()`, :cpp:func:`mppp::real::prec_round()`, etc. By default, the precision of a :cpp:class:`~mppp::real` is automatically deduced upon construction following a set of heuristics aimed at ensuring that the constructed :cpp:class:`~mppp::real` preserves the value used for initialisation as accurately as possible.
    For instance, by default, the construction of a :cpp:class:`~mppp::real` from a 32 bit integer will yield a :cpp:class:`~mppp::real` with a precision of 32 bits.
 This behaviour can be altered by specifying explicitly the desired precision value.